miriam-agrawala/3D-Point-Cloud-Visualisation-with-DBSCAN-Clustering/README.md

 To use the program, please download the "backend.py", "crop_scan.py" and "streamlit.py" and save them in the same folder.
 After running the streamlit.py in an IDE (like VS Code), a webapplication window will open.
 There, you can upload your LiDAR Scan in .ply format via drag and drop.
 Set the handles to your desired values and press "Visualize".
 A 3D model of your scan with a segmentation will open in a new window.

+When running the "crop_scan.py" another interactive window will open: you can select and save a portion of the point cloud using a bounding box.

 ### Background Knowledge
 The different parameters that can be changed to obtain the segmentation are: Floor/Ceiling Threshold, Wall Threshold, Voxel Size, Distance Threshold, Ransac N, Number of Iterations, Epsilon (eps) and Minimum Points.
 Adjusting each of these parameters has a different effect: